 Is there Mars to breathe oxygen?
 Is there oxygen on Mars?
 Yes, Mars has oxygen, but it is not much, and it is certainly not enough to breathe on the surface of Mars.
 NASA engineer Asad Aboobaker tells us more.

 Do we age faster in space?

 Flying through outer space has a devastating effect on the body, and people in space age faster than those on Earth.
-To see also : Do vacuum robots really work. … These studies showed that space changes the function of genes, the power of cells (mitochondria) and the chemical balance of cells.
+Read also : How to make robots for beginners. … These studies showed that space changes the function of genes, the power of cells (mitochondria) and the chemical balance of cells.